 Tip: It’s well worth checking festival dates before planning a trip if you wish to incorporate one.

-Honour the river
+Honor the river

 Not only does the Ganges rank among the greatest rivers in the world, it’s also the most sacred waterway in Hinduism.
 With over 800 million Hindus in India alone, (making it the 3rd biggest religion globally), it’s no surprise that it’s one of the focal points of any trip.
-Popular places to visit, and that allow an insight into the importance of the river to Hindus, include Haridwar and Rishikesh: two almost-neighbouring towns in the beautiful Himalayan Foothills, within easy reach of Delhi.
+Popular places to visit, and that allow an insight into the importance of the river to Hindus, include Haridwar and Rishikesh: two almost-neighboring towns in the beautiful Himalayan Foothills, within easy reach of Delhi.

 Other places of riverside worship include Bhagirathi, in West Bengal, which Hindus have identified as the source of the Ganges, and Allahabad in Uttar Pradesh, where once every 12 years Hindus celebrate Maha Kumbh Mela in a mass pilgrimage involving more than 60 million followers — one of the largest congregations and taking place in 2013.
 For an inspirational insight we suggest Varanasi, one of the oldest living cities in the world and a fascinating place to experience spirituality and religion in action.
 Witness the evening Aarti ceremony on the banks of the Ganges, or devotees enjoying a purifying dip in the morning, in the belief it washes away the sins of the bather’s lifetime.
 The furthest removed from western ways of life are the cremations that take place on the river’s banks.
 Bodies wrapped in cloth are placed on piles of wood that are ritualistically set alight on the water.